ruslanmv/ruslanmv.github.io/_posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django.md

 ![](../assets/images/posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django/20230906111440.png)

-This program has the feture to generate and fix codes for different languages
+This program has the feature to generate and fix codes for different languages

 ![](../assets/images/posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django/20230906111635.png)